-&lt;sup>4 No documentation relating to the controls is required as part of your application.
+No documentation relating to the controls is required as part of your application.
 Aspects of these principles may be explored with the Group at the Annual Risk Review Meeting.

 Part B

 Global Group Information

 Name of Group

 Official Address

-Country in which Group Parent is registered

-and resident for tax purposes
+Country in which Group Parent is registered and resident for tax purposes

 Irish Group Information

 Name of Group

 Official Address

 Website Address

 Number of employees for Irish tax purposes.

-Details of the person(s) responsible for all tax, Customs and Excise matters in your Name
+Details of the person(s) responsible for all Name

+tax, Customs and Excise matters in your Position in Group

 Group.
-Position in Group
+Email address

-Email address Phone number
+Phone number

 Taxhead

 Name

 Position in Group

 Email address

 Phone number

 Taxhead

 Name

 Position in Group

 Email address

 Phone number

 Taxhead

 Name

 Position in Group

 Email address

 Phone number

 Taxhead

+Part C

+Additional Do Checklist

+1. Listing

-Part C Additional Documentation that must be provided as part of your application Checklist 1.
-Listing (i) (a)Irish resident companies (b)Non-resident companies operating an Irish Branch (ii) Group entities that engage in business with companies and Branches at (i) (iii) Group structure should provide details of the chain from the main holding company to those entities listed at (i) and (ii).
+(i) (a)Irish resident companies

+(b)Non-resident companies operating an Irish Branch

+(ii) Group entities that engage in business with companies and Branches at (i)

+(iii) Group structure should provide details of the chain from the main holding company to those entities listed at (i) and (ii).
 Point 5 and 6 below refer.

-The abo ve listir ngs are to include; registered name, trading name [if different], registered address, trading address [if different], Irish Tax registration number [if any], Irish CRO number [if any] or the equivalent if registered in anothe country, details of commercial activity - for (ii) the nature of the business and the Irish operations with which it is carried on, and jurisdiction of tax residence of company, if operating in Ireland through a non-resident branch.
+The above list tings are to include;

+• tr • re • tr • Ir • Ir • do au rading name [if different], registered address, rading address [if different], rish Tax registration number [if any], rish CRO number [if any] or the equivalent if registered in another ountry, etails of commercial activity - for (ii) the nature of the business and the Irish operations with which it is carried on, and urisdiction of tax residence of company, if operating in Ireland hrough a non-resident branch.
-- T

-2.

-participant/director;
+participant/director; • Name

 Name

-Address
+• Address

-PPSN
+• PPSN

 percentage shareholding held

 3. Listing of members [Head of Function level] of the board of directors

-5. and/or senior executive team to include;
+and/or senior executive team to include;

-and/or schiol exceditive team to include,

 Name

 Address

-PPSN
+• PPSN

 4. Listing of advisory board (if any) to include;

 Name

-Address
+• Address

-• Personal Identification Number (i.e. Identity Card Number, Tax
+Personal Identification Number (i.e. Identity Card Number, Tax

 Identification Number [TIN] or PPSN)

 Mandate of the advisory board.

-5. Group Structure [world-wide if relevant]
+Group Structure [world-wide if relevant]

+,

 6. Group Structure for Irish tax purposes

 7. The internal organisational structure of the Irish segment of the Group

 and the tasks and responsibilities of each department

+·

 Part D

 Responsibility of Participants

-Continued participation in the C o-Operative Co mpliance Framework requires the participant to;
+Continued participation in the Co-Operative Compliance Framework requires the participant to;

-Meet all tax obligations eet all tax obligations in accordance with legal requirements.

-Commit to self-reviews inform Revenue.

-Conduct an Annual Risk Review Meeting with Revenue.

-Undertake risk reviews, as agreed at the Annual Risk Review Meeting, within the agree timeframes.

-Advise and consult with Revenue in advance of undertaking restructuring, reorganisation or major transactions.

-Keep Revenue informed of economic and sectoral changes/insights.
+- ➤ Meet all tax obligations in accordance with legal requirements. - > Commit to self-reviews and where risks, under-declarations, or errors are identified, to inform Revenue. - Conduct an Annual Risk Review Meeting with Revenue. - Undertake risk reviews, as agreed at the Annual Risk Review Meeting, within the agreed timeframes. - Advise and consult with Revenue in advance of undertaking restructuring, reorganisations or major transactions. - ➤ Keep Revenue informed of economic and sectoral changes/insights.

 Application completed by

 Position in Group

 Contact Details Email

 Phone

 Date